Best Ways To Be A Great Landlord – HomeHaks Top Recommendations!

 Those who rent from you are people.
 You’re a person too.
 Show it.
 Here are some of the best ways to deal with your tenants.
 Meet them face to face and show them around the property.
 Say thanks by buying a bunch of flowers and a bottle of wine to celebrate moving in.
 Be willing to chat through any concerns or questions your tenants have.
 Simple courtesy has a great way of coming back to you when you give it out.
 Respect your tenants and they’re more likely to respect you and your property in return.

 2. Set fair rent, just below market rates.

 Wait.
 Below market rates?
 In this economy?
 Hear us out.
 If you set rent at €10 per week below the going rate, you’ll be able to select the very best tenants from the available pool and rent things out sooner.
 More importantly, if your current tenants know they’ve got a reasonable deal, they’re more likely to be happy where they are and less likely to shop around for somewhere new.
 Given the average rent in Ireland is over €1,200 per month, that measly €10 discount is covered in just 2 weeks and a lot of hassle is averted.
 Thanks, maths.

 3. Stay on top of maintenance

 According to studies, around 50% of tenants experience poor communication or slow reaction to property issues from landlords.
 It’s the number one frustration for renters and something we’ve all experienced when dealing with poor customer service.
+Here is another one of the best ways to act.
 If there’s ever an issue with the home you rent out, fix it right away.
 Be proactive with potential problems as well by patching them up regularly and making sure the tenants are happy with any adjustments.
 If you want to go the extra mile, ask the tenants if there are any niggling things they don’t like about the place.
 If they’re easy to fix, just do it.
 Again, someone that loves where they are is more likely to treat the home better and stay longer.